 Yes.
 Don’t be fooled.

 Just because that teddy bear looks cute, cuddly, and clean doesn’t mean it can’t make your little one sick.

 Don’t let your kids play with plushies in public facilities.
 Also, keep these out of the hands of sick playmates.

 Make sure your child’s favorite teddy gets a long soak in disinfectant from time to time, too.

 Soaking the soft plushies in a bleach solution for 30 minutes and then machine washing and drying will effectively reduce bacterial contamination.

 Which Stuffed Animals Are Good for Children?

-Those that are suitable for their age and are made with the right materials!
+Those that are suitable for their age and are made with safe, organic materials!